 This page describes global, regional, and zonal Compute Engine resources.

-Google Cloud Platform resources are hosted in multiple locations worldwide.
+Google Cloud Platform (GCP) resources are hosted in multiple locations worldwide.
 These locations are composed of regions and zones within those regions.
 Putting resources in different zones in a region provides isolation from many types of infrastructure, hardware, and software failures.
 Putting resources in different regions provides an even higher degree of failure independence.
 This allows you to design robust systems with resources spread across different failure domains.

 All Compute Engine resources are either global, regional, or zonal.
 For example, images are a global resource while disks are a zonal resource.
 The scope of the resource determines how accessible the resource is to other resources.
 For example, global resources are accessible by resources in any region or zone, so VM instances from different zones can use the same global image.
 Regional resources are accessible only to resources within the same region.
 For example, a regional static external IP address is accessible only by resources within the same region.
 A VM instance that wants to use a specific static external IP must reside in a zone that is in the same region as the address.